The Case for AI-Native Pricing in Chemicals: Breaking Free from the Commoditization Trap

 Conclusions

 The chemical industry's commoditization problem is getting worse, not better.
-Yet there is tremendous appetite for build AI to prevent margin collapse in the chemicals industry.
+Yet there is tremendous appetite to build AI to prevent margin collapse in the chemicals industry.
 The early adopters that take advantage of this have the most to gain from the operational advantages AI brings.